-Dr. John P. Muller is Director of Training at the Austen Riggs Center.
+Dr. John P. Muller is the former Director of Training and a staff psychologist at the Austen Riggs Center.
 Before coming to Riggs in 1975 he was Chair of the Department of Human Services, Sinte Gleska College, at the Rosebud Sioux Reservation in South Dakota, consultant for Indian and Migrant Head Start Programs at the Office for Child Development, and member of the Poverty and Minorities Subcommittee of the Membership Committee of the National Association for Retarded Citizens.

 Dr. Muller is the author of Beyond the Psychoanalytic Dyad: Developmental Semiotics in Freud, Peirce, and Lacan (New York: Routledge, 1996).
 He coauthored (with W. J. Richardson) Lacan and Language: A Reader’s Guide to Ecrits (New York: International Universities Press, 1982) and (with W. J. Richardson), Ouvrir les Ecrits de Jacques Lacan, a translation of Lacan and Language by P. Julien ( Paris: Eres, 1987).
 Dr. Muller co-edited (with W. J. Richardson), The Purloined Poe: Lacan, Derrida, and Psychoanalytic Reading (Johns Hopkins University Press, 1988) and (with J. Brent) Peirce, Semiotics, and Psychoanalysis ( Baltimore: The Johns Hopkins University Press, 2000).
 Dr. Muller twice received the Felix and Helena Deutsch Scientific Award from the Boston Psychoanalytic Society.
 He was the Erikson Scholar at Riggs in 1992-1993.